swidtags/rpm2swidtag/README.md

-                        Evidence/@deviceId string, defaults to hostname --primary-only        do not generate supplemental tags --print-tagid         compute and print tagId(s) to standard output --software-creator-from FILE
+                        Evidence/@deviceId string, defaults to hostname --primary-only        do not generate supplemental tags --print-tagid         compute and print tagId(s) to standard output
-                        set softwareCreator Entity to value in referenced file

 config options:
   --config FILE         location of the configuration file